dcfe-tool/dcfetool/README.md

 ## Steps to Setting up the project on local machine (Windows) to run the project

-#### Note: Make sure you have installed the Python on your machine.
-If not get it from here https://www.python.org/downloads/
+#### Note: Make sure Python has installed on your machine.
+If not, get it from here https://www.python.org/downloads/

 1) Open Windows Command Prompt and run the following command to clone the project to your local machine.